Chonthichar/CIFAR-10-Pytorch-Deep-learning/README.md

 ## CNN with CIFAR-10 Dataset

 The CIFAR-10 dataset was used to evaluate the performance of a Convolutional Neural Network (CNN) on a complex, 10-class image classification task.
-Here are the main findings and architecture details.
+Here are the main findings and architecture details:

 ### CNN Architecture for CIFAR-10